 My scholarship addresses issues of gender, law, and inequality, with a focus on employment discrimination law and family law.
-Critical to much of my research have been questions concerning the legal regulation of nontraditional families, how law can disrupt discriminatory processes of exclusion within institutions such as workplaces, and the relationship between sexual and economic inequality.
+Critical to much of my research have been questions concerning the legal regulation of nontraditional families, how law can disrupt discriminatory processes of exclusion within institutions such as workplaces, and the relationship between sex-based and economic inequality.
 Methodologically, my research employs social science in service of advancing legal knowledge.

 - J.S.D., Law, Columbia University